peteroupc/peteroupc.github.io/random.md

 A _nondeterministic source_ is a source that doesn't give the same output for the same input each time (for example, a clock that doesn't always give the same time).
 There are many kinds of them, but sources useful for generating numbers at random have hard-to-guess output (that is, they have high _entropy_; see the next section).
 They include&mdash;

 - timings of interrupts and disk accesses,
-- timings of keystrokes and/or other input device interactions,
+- timings of keystrokes, of other input device interactions, or of both,
 - thermal noise,
 - the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion (HAVEGE), provided a high-resolution counter is available, and
 - differences between two high-resolution counter values taken in quick succession (such as in "Jitter RNG"; see (M&uuml;ller\)[^11]).